bilias/rqwatch/docs/MAIL_RECIPIENTS_UPDATE.md

 - Update dependencies\
 `composer install`

 - Migrate mail recipient entries.
-This will take rcpt_to entries from mail_logs and insert them in `mail_log_recipients` table:
+This will take rcpt_to entries from mail_logs and insert them in `mail_log_recipients` table.
+Run on **one** API server only.
+  Schema changes replicate on Galera.\
+  If you run multiple API servers and each one with a separate DB, then you must run it on **all API servers**.
   ```
   ./bin/cli.php db:migrate_mail_recipients
   ```